For the friends & clients who have asked for this work & for those who need some hope to keep going…

-Please share with people that may benefit from an understanding of bodywork, particularly yoga and how it is effective in the treatment of Trauma.
-This also explains the integrated work of Gestalt psychotherapy.
+Please share this post with people that may benefit from an understanding of bodywork, particularly yoga and how it is effective in the treatment of trauma.
+This article also explains the integrated work of Gestalt Psychotherapy.

 This literature review is divided into three sections.
 The first section defines and describes the meaning of trauma.
 This includes a discussion on the consequences that trauma has on an individual’s life, including the relational, physiological and somatic responses.
-The second section describes Yoga’s history and philosophy.
-It explores the embodiment process which is embedded in Yoga, followed by an exploration on how Yoga supports the work of trauma.
-The third section emphasises Gestalt Therapy as founded on an experiential, phenomenological and relational methodology, paying regard to Gestalt therapy and illuminating the aspects of Gestalt therapy that make it an integrative and body-inclusive therapy.
+The second section describes yoga’s history and philosophy.
+It explores the embodiment process which is embedded in yoga, followed by an exploration on how yoga supports the work of trauma.
+The third section emphasises Gestalt therapy as founded on an experiential, phenomenological and relational methodology, paying regard to Gestalt therapy and illuminating the aspects of Gestalt therapy that make it an integrative and body-inclusive therapy.
 It introduces Gestalt therapy and looks to the phenomenological and contact processes.
-This section then identifies how Gestalt therapists work with people who have experienced trauma, through body process work.
-Finally, this literature review presents a summary on the key components of the literature on Trauma, Yoga and Gestalt psychotherapy and concludes with recommendations for further research.
+This section then identifies how Gestalt Therapists work with people who have experienced trauma, through body process work.
+Finally, this literature review presents a summary on the key components of the literature on Trauma, Yoga and Gestalt Psychotherapy concluding with recommendations for further research.

 Human beings are tender creatures.
 We are born with our hearts open and sometimes our hearts encounter experiences that shatter us.
 Sometimes we encounter experiences that so violate our sense of safety, order, predictability and right, that we feel utterly overwhelmed – unable to integrate and simply unable to go on as before.
 Unable to bear reality.
 We have come to call these shattering experiences trauma.
 None of us are immune to them.
 (Stephen Cope as cited in Emerson & Hopper, 2001, p. xiii)